StackVista/stackstate-docs/stackpacks/integrations/jmx.md

     instances:
       - jmx_url: "service:jmx:rmi://:10002/jndi/rmi://:10001/jmxrmi"
         name: tomcat-application  # Mandatory, but can be set to any arbitrary value,
-                                  # will be used to tag the metrics pulled from that instance
+                                  # used to tag the metrics pulled from that instance
 ```

 1. Restart the agent: `sudo /etc/init.d/stackstate-agent`